iTzShowTimee/Ad-Node-Script/README.md

 ***

 ***Step 2***
-* Send EXACLY 1,000 Midas to a receive address within your wallet.
+* Send EXACLY 3,000 Trunk to a receive address within your wallet.
 ***

 ***Step 3***